Skip navigation

 Lead Collaboration.
 Get Results.

 Effective communication and teamwork lead to optimal results.
-Our online and on-campus Bachelor of Science in Professional Studies – Communication Studies equips you to lead collaborative efforts, communicate effectively and be an invaluable team leader and contributor.
-You’ll build on the core foundations of leadership and management and hone your verbal and written communication skills to help you advance in your chosen career field.
+Our online and on-campus Bachelor of Science in Professional Studies – Communication Studies can equip you to lead collaborative efforts, communicate effectively and be an invaluable team leader and contributor.
+You can build on the core foundations of leadership and management and hone your verbal and written communication skills to help you advance in your chosen career field.

 On Campus, Online